RachelFurlong-dev/milestone-project3-v1/README.md

     - MongoDB was used to store the data required for the project.
 It is a document-oriented NoSQL database used for high volume data storage.

 # Deployment
+## Setting up a GitHub caccount
+- I set up a [GitHub account](https://github.com/)
+- Used the Chrome browser
+- Created the Project GitHub repository
+- Clicked the green GitPod button in the top right hand cornner of the repository to create a new [workspace](https://gitpod.io/workspaces) to enable me to work locally'
-## Set up the database
+## Set up the database with MongoDB Atlas
-I set up an account with the document based database [MongoDB Atlas](https://www.mongodb.com/)
+I set up an account with the document based database [MongoDB Atlas](https://www.mongodb.com/) as follows:
-### Set up MongoDB
-I created
-- a cluster on which a database could run.
+- created cluster on which a database could run.
 - added a new database user with username and password.
 - set privileges as Read and Write to the database.
 - whitelisted IP address and selected allow Access From Anywhere.
 - Once the cluster was fully provisioned, I created a new database called houseplantr_db to store the data that will be used with the app.
-### Set up collections:
+### Set up collections and add category document:
-I created three collections within the database: Categories, Houseplants and Users.
+- I created three collections within the database: Categories, Houseplants and Users.
-In the Categories collection, I inserted a document and created a key value pair: category_name:Flowering.
-At this stage only one houseplant category was needed just to get the app set up.
-The rest of the categories were added later.
+- In the Categories collection, I inserted a document and created a key value pair: category_name:Flowering.
+(At this stage only one houseplant category was needed just to get the app set up.
+The rest of the categories were added later).
-### Add document:
+### Add houseplant document to a collection:
-In the houseplants collection I set up a document.
+- In the houseplants collection I set up a document.
 The first key was category_name:“Flowering” as before.
 Then add additional fields were added: horticultural name, common name, description, date, created_by, image_url, and houseplant_care.
-The relevant houseplant data was added as key value pairs as in the screenshot below.
+- The relevant houseplant data was added as key value pairs as in the screenshot below.
 Again, only one houseplant document was needed just to get the app set up, and new documents would be created within the app.
 ![Key Value Pairs within a document](screenshots/example-key-value-pairs.png)

 ### Create the Flask Application